AskZeta/zeta-react-challenge/README.md

 - I can filter my todos list into completed vs incomplete
 - Todos can be ordered, and I drag and drop a 'handle' to change its ordering
 - The code base is tested, either unit tested or integration tested
-- Todos have browser-based storage for persistence
+- Todos have persistant storage between app close and re-open

 Your solution will be used as the basis of a code reviewing and pairing interview.
 Be prepared to talk about your code, why you made certain decisions, and be ready to walk another developer through your codebase.